posva/talk-data-loaders/slides-en.md

 - 📚 [https://pinia-colada.esm.dev](https://pinia-colada.esm.dev/)

 <!--
 Pinia colada is a library built on top of Pinia stores to make async state management a breeze.
-It works on itself, without the Data Loaders or even the router.
+It works by itself, without the Data Loaders or even the router.
+I left a couple of stickers around.

 It's the perfect companion for optimal data loaders.
 Let me know if you have given a try.
  -->